itzmeharsha27/cloud-ci-cd-pipeline/README.md

 4. Run App Locally

 ## Screenshots
-Include screenshots of the app running and Jenkins pipeline stages.
+Screenshots of the running app, Jenkins pipeline stages, and Docker setup are included in the `Screenshots` folder.